 Phi Theta Kappa has named Rutgers University-Newark to its 2018 Transfer Honor Roll, which identifies the top four-year colleges and universities creating dynamic pathways to support transfer students.

-This transfer student exclusive scholarship award was created for students who are attending any of the 19 NJ community colleges and are members of Phi Theta Kappa Honor Society.
-Phi Theta Kappa scholarship recipients are notified by March for fall enrollment.
+This competitive transfer student exclusive scholarship award was created for students who are attending any of the 19 NJ community colleges and are members of Phi Theta Kappa Honor Society.
+If selected, Phi Theta Kappa scholarship recipients are notified by March for fall enrollment.

 Criteria for consideration are specific so please review them carefully: